huawei-noah/SMARTS/ultra/docs/ultra_environments.md

 ULTRA's Gym and RLlib environments inherit from SMARTS' `smarts.env.hiway_env.HiWayEnv` and `smarts.env.rllib_hiway_env.RLlibHiWayEnv` respectively.

-ULTRA's Gym environment differs in two ways from SMARTS' HiWayEnv:
+ULTRA's Gym environment differs in a few ways from SMARTS' HiWayEnv:
 1. ULTRA's Gym environment takes a `scenario_info` parameter that is used to specify a specific task and level that describe the type of scenarios the environment will use.
 2. ULTRA's Gym environment can also take a `scenarios` parameter to directly specified